-Dr. Cotter is an Assistant Professor in the Department of Health Studies at American University.
-She is a licensed psychologist with clinical and research interests broadly related to the prevention of eating and weight-related concerns.
+Dr. Elizabeth Cotter is an Assistant Professor in the Department of Health Studies at American University and the Director of the Behavioral Health and Well-Being Lab.
+She is a licensed psychologist with research interests related to: 1) the prevention and treatment of disordered eating; and 2) mindfulness-based approaches to improving health behaviors.
+Her research lab is currently examining how parent mindfulness might influence parents' eating and feeding behaviors.

 Dr. Cotter earned her PhD in Counseling Psychology from the University of Wisconsin – Milwaukee and received her BA in Psychology from Michigan State University.